stonepros/stone/doc/rados/operations/placement-groups.rst

 new placement group.

-The amount of time it takes for this recovery to complete entirely depends on the architecture of the Ceph cluster.
+The amount of time it takes for this recovery to complete entirely depends on the architecture of the Stone cluster.
 Let say each OSD is hosted by a 1TB SSD on a single machine and all of them are connected to a 10Gb/s switch and the recovery for a single OSD completes within M minutes.
 If there are two OSDs per machine using spinners with no